 Families and friends are encouraged to send mail to their campers via snail mail or email.
-Handmade mail can be dropped off during registration or mailed in daily.
-Emails can be sent to firstname.lastname@example.org with the camper's name in the subject line.
+Handmade mail can be dropped off during registration at the RED MAILBOX near the exit.
+Emails can be sent to email@example.com with the camper's name in the subject line.
 Campers do not have access to a computer during the week, but are welcome to mail out their own letters, postage will need to be provided.
-Mail received via post after a camper has left will be returned to sender.
+Mail received via post office after a camper has left will be returned to sender.

 IS there a dress code?

 Campers are encouraged to wear age and activity appropriate clothing while at camp.
 Clothing to cover their swim attire must be worn to and from the waterfront.

 Yes!
 On their registration form, you will find a section that asks for their requests.
 Make sure both campers request one another in order for the request to be honored.